-The Telecoms.com Podcast: swapping out equipment, Open RAN and Softbank | Light Reading
+The Telecoms.com Podcast: Swapping out equipment, open RAN and SoftBank | Light Reading

 Aaand they're back!
-Four months and 15 pods since the last in-person recording, the team is finally reunited together in the studio.
-They start by exploring claims about how much it costs to swap out telecoms equipment, move on to the latest deployments around the Open RAN movement and conclude with a review of Softbank's performance as a venture capitalist.
+Four months and 15 pods since the last in-person recording, the team is finally reunited in the studio.
+They start by exploring claims about how much it costs to swap out telecoms equipment, move on to the latest deployments around the open RAN movement and conclude with a review of SoftBank's performance as a venture capitalist.

 Download the audio on Soundcloud here and subscribe on all podcast platforms!